karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

-# A list of potential GSoC 2016 projects.
+# Google Summer of Code 2016
+Welcome Students (and mentors)!
+See [how to get involved](https://github.com/shogun-toolbox/shogun/wiki/Getting-involved) and our [GSoC blog posts](https://github.com/shogun-toolbox/shogun/wiki/GSoC-follow-up-blog-posts).

+# Potential projects.
+This is a growing list.
 To add, please create a new wiki page for each project that you describe.
 Name them as "GSoC_2016_project_XXX" etc. Here is a [template](GSoC_project_template).

 # Main focus
 This year's GSoC is about improving Shogun, rather than extending it.
 Exceptions allowed.
 We aim to recruit new *long-term* developers.